MAIF/otoroshi/demos/relay/readme.md

 # relay routing demo

-this demo shows how an otoroshi cluster can be deployed on mutliple network zones where apps can communicate between zones with otoroshi instances acting as relays automatically.
+this demo shows how an otoroshi cluster can be deployed on multiple network zones where apps can communicate between zones with otoroshi instances acting as relays automatically.
 In this scenario, each service and otoroshi instance declares where it is located (using metadata) and otoroshi will handle relay routing between instances.
 In order to make everything work, otoroshi leaders should be able to communicate freely with each others.

 ![network-map](./relay.png)